luhring/reach/README.md

 $ reach web-instance db-instance --explain
 ```

 In this case, Reach will provide significantly more detail about the analysis.
-Specificially, the output will show you:
+Specificially, the output will also show you:

 - Exactly which "network points" were used in the analysis (not just the EC2 instance, but the EC2 instance's specific network interface, and the specific IP address attached to the network interface)
 - All of the "factors" (relevant aspects of your configuration) Reach used to figure out what traffic is being allowed by specific properties of your resources (e.g. security group rules, instance state, etc.)
-- The same end result output Reach displays normally

 ## Feature Ideas

-- ~~**Same-subnet analysis:** Between two EC2 instances within the same subnet~~
+- ~~**Same-subnet analysis:** Between two EC2 instances within the same subnet~~ (done!)
-- **Same-VPC analysis:** Between two EC2 instances within the same VPC, both for EC2 instances within the same subnet and from different subnets
+- **Same-VPC analysis:** Between two EC2 instances within the same VPC, including for EC2 instances in separate subnets
-- **IP address analysis:** Between an EC2 instance and a specified IP address that may be outside of AWS (enhancement idea: provide shortcuts for things like the user's own IP address, a specified hostname's resolved IP address, etc.)
+- **IP address analysis:** Between an EC2 instance and a specified IP address that may be outside of AWS entirely (enhancement idea: provide shortcuts for things like the user's own IP address, a specified hostname's resolved IP address, etc.)
-- **Filtered analysis:** Specify a particular kind of network traffic to analyze (e.g. a single TCP port) and return results only in terms of that kind of traffic
+- **Filtered analysis:** Specify a particular kind of network traffic to analyze (e.g. a single TCP port) and return results only for that filter
 - **Other AWS resources:** Analyze other kinds of AWS resources than just EC2 instances (e.g. ELB, Lambda, VPC endpoints, etc.)
 - **Peered VPC analysis**: Between resources from separate but peered VPCs
 - Other things!
 Your ideas are welcome!